rladies-aurora/202410-rpkgdev/content/intro/starters.en.md

 * Set up your system as [explained in the R packages book by Hadley Wickham and Jenny Bryan](https://r-pkgs.org/setup.html)

 * Learn how to write functions.
-Three useful links:
+Some useful links:
     * [Write your own R functions](https://stat545.com/functions-part1.html), stat 545 course by Jenny Bryan and The STAT 545 TAs;
     * [Chapter about functions](https://r4ds.had.co.nz/functions.html) in the book "R for Data Science" by Garrett Grolemund and Hadley Wickham;
     * [Fun with Functions talk](https://www.kaylea.co.uk/talk/funwithfunctions/) by Kaylea Haynes, R-Ladies Manchester.
     * [Materials from Stephanie Kirmer's tutorial](https://github.com/rladies-eastlansing/2021-rfunctions#writing-r-functions)

-Recommended but not necessary...
+Also recommended...

 * I use the usethis package a lot :robot: :sparkles:, and recommend doing so.
 Follow [usethis setup article](https://usethis.r-lib.org/articles/articles/usethis-setup.html) in particular [_"Use usethis or devtools in interactive work"_](https://usethis.r-lib.org/articles/articles/usethis-setup.html#use-usethis-or-devtools-in-interactive-work-1) and the Git/GitHub stuff.